Rage (music genre)

-Rage (also known as rage music, rage rap, or rage beats) is a microgenre of trap music that originated in the United States in late 2010s.
-Distinguishing features of rage include short looping stereo-widened future bass-influenced synthesizer lead hooks and basic, energetic trap rhythms.
-Among the pioneers of rage are rappers Playboi Carti, Lil Uzi Vert, Trippie Redd, and XXXTentacion, the latter of whom Trippie Redd has credited as an influence on the genre.
+Rage (also known as rage music, rage beats or rage rap) is a subgenre of trap music that originated in the United States in the late 2010s.
+The early rage sound was characterized by short, looping, stereo-widened, future bass-influenced synthesizer lead hooks and basic, energetic trap rhythms.
+Among the early pioneers of rage rap were Playboi Carti, Lil Uzi Vert and Trippie Redd.
+Producer F1lthy helped develop a template for the style through his collective Working on Dying with members such as Bnyx.

+By the 2020s, the genre had developed through the influence of Carti's 2020 album Whole Lotta Red, with primary production credits from producer F1lthy.
+Artists such as Destroy Lonely and Ken Carson on Carti's Opium label, along with Yeat and SoFaygo, contributed to the popularization of the style.
+Rage would evolve into a more extreme and experimental sound with artists such as OsamaSon, Che, Edward Skeletrix, Prettifun and Lucy Bedroque.
+This style was defined by the use of bass heavy 808s, screamed autotune vocals and aggressive production.
+According to Pitchfork, Slayr developed an accessible form of the genre on his 2025 mixtape Half Blood.
+Underground rappers such as Nine Vicious and Nettspend would also experiment with the genre.

+The genre has been cited as acting as a heavy influence on the development of the UK underground rap scene in the United Kingdom, influencing artists such as Lancey Foux, Fimiguerrero, Fakemink, EsDeeKid, zukovstheworld, among others.

 Etymology

-The term "rage" in reference to the microgenre comes from "Miss the Rage", a genre-pioneering track made in 2021 by Trippie Redd and Playboi Carti whose title references moshpits during rap concerts that Trippie Redd longed for during COVID-19 lockdowns.
+The term "rage" in reference to the microgenre comes from "Miss the Rage", a genre-pioneering track made in 2021 by Trippie Redd and Playboi Carti whose title references mosh pits during rap concerts that Trippie Redd longed for during COVID-19 lockdowns.

-In the context of the title, "rage" means "moshpit".
-The concept of "rages" at rap concerts and the use of the term "rage" in hip hop music predate the rage genre itself: the first person to use the term "rage" in context of hip-hop is said to be Kid Cudi, with his "Mr. Rager" alter-ego, which influenced Travis Scott who later adopted the term "rage" and made it an important part of his own aesthetic.
-During the 2010s, multiple artists and critics used the word "rage" in context of hip-hop, mostly either referring to overdriven energetic sound, or the moshpits happening at rap concerts, examples being Lil Uzi Vert's Luv Is Rage (2015) and Luv Is Rage 2 (2017) releases.
+In the context of the title, "rage" means to mosh.
+The concept of "rages" at rap concerts and the use of the term "rage" in hip-hop music predate the rage genre itself.
+The first person to use the term "rage" in the context of hip-hop is said to be Kid Cudi, with his "Mr. Rager" alter ego, which influenced Travis Scott who later adopted the term "rage" and made it an important part of his own aesthetic.
+During the 2010s, multiple artists and critics used the word "rage" in the context of hip-hop, mostly either referring to overdriven energetic sound or the moshing that would ensue at rap shows, examples being Lil Uzi Vert's Luv Is Rage (2015) and Luv Is Rage 2 (2017) releases.